-As of August 2020, nearly all fall courses are to be delivered in online or hybrid modalities.
-Course instruction will be delivered in one of the following formats:
+As of August 2021, nearly all fall courses are to be delivered in online or hybrid modalities in addition to a small number of mission-critical face-to-face class sections.
+All course instruction will be delivered in one of the following formats:

 - No Contact Course Delivery: Draw upon available learning technologies to deliver courses in 1) a fully online unscheduled (asynchronous) format or 2) a fully online format including scheduled (synchronous) course meetings.

 - Low Contact Course Delivery: “Hybrid” course format combining asynchronous/synchronous online instruction with less frequent low contact face- to-face (F2F) instruction.
 This modality may also include course sections which offer simultaneous in-person and online instruction.
 Faculty teaching Hybrid course sections should document their instructional/course meeting plans with the appropriate Dean of Academic Affairs.

 - In-Person Instruction: A limited number of in-person courses may be offered under specific conditions and with full adherence to CDC and campus guidelines.
 These courses will be permitted in order to meet external/specialized accreditation requirements requiring skills-based instruction.